 Prior to executing a Master Agreement, all potential Contractors must register in the County's WebVen.
 The WebVen contains the Vendor's business profile and identifies the goods/services the business provides.
-Registration can be accomplished online via the Internet by accessing the County's home page at http://camisvr.co.la.ca.us/webven/
+Registration can be accomplished online via the Internet by accessing the County's home page at http://camisvr.co.la.ca.us/webven/.

-1.11 County Option to Reject SOQs
+1.11 County Option to Reject SOQs and Cancel or Close RFSQ

-The County may, at its sole discretion, reject any or all SOQs submitted in response to this solicitation.
-In addition, the RFSQ process may be canceled at any time, when the Interim Director of DPH determines at her sole discretion that a cancellation is in the best interest of the County.
+The County may, at its sole discretion, reject any or all SOQs submitted in response to this RFSQ.
+In addition, the RFSQ process may be canceled or closed at any time, when the Director of DPH determines at her sole discretion that a cancellation is in the best interest of the County.
 The County shall not be liable for any cost incurred by a Vendor in connection with preparation and submittal of any SOQ.
-The County reserves the right to waive inconsequential disparities in a submitted SOQ.